These are the final 4 words of the Lord’s Prayer (Mt. 6: 9-13) – but what do they mean?

 I am reminded of a line from Be Thou my Vision, an Irish poem traditionally attributed to 6th century poet, St. Dallan: “Naught be all else to me save that Thou art.”

 So what does this have to do with the Lord’s Prayer?
-Well, now ‘Deliver us from evil’ means ‘deliver us from death’ and by logical extension, ‘deliver us from time’.
+Well, now ‘Deliver us from evil’ also means ‘deliver us from the Evil One, deliver us from death, deliver us from time ’ and, as we now know, ‘deliver us from entropy’.

-What form could that take?
-Now we’re back to John Donne: “One short sleep past we wake eternally…”
+What form could that deliverance take?
+Back to John Donne: “One short sleep past we wake eternally…”

 So yes, God…